 The types and severity of symptoms of lupus varies between individuals.
 At the onset of the disease, the symptoms of lupus can be mild and vague.

 Symptoms of lupus are the result of the inflammation of tissues damage done to the organs of the body.
 The classic butterfly-shaped rash on the face may not occur in all people with lupus.
-At any time during the ...more symptoms »
+At any time during the progression lupus, symptoms may ...more symptoms »

 There is no cure for lupus.
 However, it is a myth that lupus is commonly a fatal disease.
 With early recognition, regular medical care, and good patient compliance with a treatment plan, it is possible for most people with lupus to live a normal lifespan.

-The most successful treatment plans employ a multipronged approach that includes medications, lifestyle ...more treatments »
+The most successful treatment plans employ a multipronged approach that includes medications, ...more treatments »

 A diagnosis of lupus may be delayed or missed because some cases are mild and have minimal symptoms and long periods between flare-ups of symptoms.
 In addition, many symptoms of lupus, such as fever, painful, swollen joints, rashes from sun exposure, hair loss and mouth lesions, can be attributed to a wide variety of other conditions or diseases.
 These include ...more misdiagnosis »